Dick Tracy: Evolution of the strip

-On January 13, 1946, the two-Way Wrist Radio was introduced; it would become one of the strip's most immediately recognizable icons.
-This radio wristwatch, worn by Tracy and members of the police force, inspired Martin Cooper's invention of the mobile phone and may have inspired later smartwatches.
-The two-Way Wrist Radio was upgraded to a two-Way Wrist TV in 1964.
+On January 13, 1946, the Two-Way Wrist Radio was introduced; it would become one of the strip's most immediately recognizable icons.
+This radio wristwatch, worn by Tracy and members of the police force, inspired Al Gross' invention of several hand held communications and may have inspired later smartwatches.
+The Two-Way Wrist Radio was upgraded to a Two-Way Wrist TV in 1964.
 This development also led to the introduction of an important supporting character, Diet Smith, an eccentric industrialist who financed the development of this equipment.
-In a conspicuous coincidence, the idea of a radio built into a wristwatch played an important role in The Adventures of Superman radio series storyline, "Superman – The Talking Cat," broadcast on the Mutual Broadcasting System from January 9 through 28, 1946 (episodes 878 through 891).

-In late 1948, a botched security detail led to the death of the semi-regular character Brilliant, the blind inventor of the Two-Way Wrist Radio (among other devices) whereupon Chief Brandon, Dick Tracy's superior on the police force and a presence in the strip since 1931, resigned in shame and Pat Patton was promoted to police chief in Brandon's place on Tracy's recommendation after declining promotion himself, previously having been Tracy's buffoonish partner.
-A new character was introduced named Sam Catchem to take Patton's place as Tracy's sidekick.
+In late 1948, with the death of Joseph Medill Patterson, the strip went through several revisions of the characters: a botched security detail personally overseen by Chief Brandon allowed the villain Big Frost (A caricature of Patterson) to murder the semi-regular character Brilliant, the blind inventor of the Two-Way Wrist Radio (among other devices) whereupon Chief Brandon, Dick Tracy's superior on the police force and a presence in the strip since 1931, resigned in shame and Pat Patton (the o in this surname has since been replaced by an e) was promoted to police chief in Brandon's place on Tracy's recommendation after declining promotion himself, previously having been Tracy's buffoonish partner.
+A new character was introduced in December of 1948 named Sam Catchem to take Patton's place as Tracy's sidekick.